jczestochowska/jczestochowska.github.io/index.md

 --->
 Imagine that you are traveling to Chicago next week.
 Should it be for business or leisure, you'll be staying in Chicago for four days and you would like to discover the local gastronomy.
 A morning coffee with a lake view, then lunch with an old friend in a local hidden gem place and, at the end of the day a nice and romantic dinner.

-But imagination is not enough to make such a perfect day happen !
+But imagination is not enough to make such a perfect day happen!
 If you want perfect meals all day long, you have to spend some time figuring out which places you want to visit.
 This can often be a challenging and frustrating task, especially in an unknown city.

 So, what would be your approach to find a good restaurant?
 For sure, Google will be your friend in this exploration.
 Nowadays, few people visit places without checking user reviews on TripAdvisor and Facebook, and the magnificent pictures of food that restaurants publish on their Instagram profiles are often used as selection criteria.
 And let's not forget friends of friends of friends who have recently been in Chicago, who can often offer useful recommendations.